We run flatwater racing training throughout the year.

 The regular training sessions take place on Tuesday, Thursday and on Saturday.
+Coaching support is usually available during these sessions.
 On the water times for these training sessions are:

 In addition, there are other less formal sessions for those who just want to enjoy a paddle on the Basingstoke Canal.
 One takes place at the Canal Centre on Tuesdays from 9.30am in touring kayaks and open canoes; the other takes place on Thursdays at 9.30am at Crookham Wharf.